- Assess skeletal radiographs using a systematic approach on the DP and lateral

 - Salter-Harris fractures involving the physeal growth plate are common, particularly Salter-Harris type II through the dorsal aspect of the distal radial metaphysis (again due to FOOSH):

 - Majority of fractures are at the waist and are non-displaced.
-Can be difficult to see initially, therefore if clinically suspected repeat films are taken at 10-14 days to demonstrate sclerosis or resorption at the fracture line:
+Can be difficult to see initially, therefore if clinically suspected repeat radiographs are taken at 10-14 days to demonstrate sclerosis or resorption at the fracture line:

 - Fractures at the distal pole are usually avulsion injuries caused by the radial collateral ligament.
 The distal pole has its own blood supply, so healing is quick.